Updated May 8, 2026

 The problem

-delta-explain in action
+delta-explain in practice

 An example

-A Delta table partitioned by country, with 6 files distributed across 3 partitions (DE, IT, US).
+Consider a Delta table partitioned by country, with 6 files distributed across 3 partitions (DE, IT, US).
 Each file has min/max statistics on the age column.

 We want to understand what would happen if an engine ran a query with: